Big Adventures, Small Budget: Exploring Japan for Less

 See the sights by bus

 Sightseeing buses are a great way to optimise your time and avoid the hassle of navigating the public transport system.
-Many cities offer these bus services for about 100 yen ($10AUD) per ride, or a hop-on, hop-off day pass for around 600 yen ($6.25AUD).
-In the northern city of Sendai, the Loople Bus takes you to major sites spanning Sendai Castle and Zuihoden Mausoleum.
+Many cities offer these bus services for about ¥100 ($1) per ride, or a hop-on, hop-off day pass for about ¥600 ($6.20).
+In the northern city of Sendai, the Loople Sendai bus takes you to major sites, including Aoba Castle (Sendai Castle) and the Zuihoden mausoleum.
 It even runs seasonal night routes for viewing autumn leaves and winter illuminations.
-Other cities such as Yokohama and Kanazawa have similar sightseeing bus services.
+Other cities such as Yokohama and Kanazawa have similar bus services for sightseeing.

 Image credit: vadiml - stock.adobe.com